franciscoescher/gosimplerest/README.md

 `func Add<name>Handlers(router <new type>, *sql.DB, l *logrus.Logger, v *validator.Validate, resources []Resource`

 This function should call the `AddHandlers` func, passing the AddRouteFunctions and AddParamFunc, which are a struct with functions that will add a route to the router, given a name and a handler (depending on the method), and a function that adds a parameter to a route url, respectively.

+## Adding a new type of storage

+Implement a new repository that implements the `Repository` interface, which is defined in the `./repository/repository.go` file.

+Then, pass an instance of the new repository to the `AddHandlers` function, in the `AddHandlersBaseParams` struct.